 Basic concepts in bookkeeping and generally accepted accounting principles; background to help read and interpret financial statements; auditor's role and accounting issues that arise in business planning, in litigation and in managing financial investments.
-May not be taken for credit by those who completed two or more undergraduate accounting courses or a graduate course in financial accounting.
+May not be taken for credit by those who completed more than two undergraduate accounting courses or a graduate course in financial accounting.

 LEX 7006 Cr.
 3-4